eProsima/Fast-DDS-docs/docs/fastdds/security/crypto_plugin/crypto_plugin.rst

 |    :end-before: <!--><-->                                                                                            |
 +----------------------------------------------------------------------------------------------------------------------+

-Next example shows how to configure |DataWriters| to encrypt their RTPS submessages and the RTPS message payload, i.e. the user data.
+Next example shows how to configure DataWriters to encrypt their RTPS submessages and the RTPS message payload, i.e. the user data.
-This is done by setting the DDS\:Crypto\:AES-GCM-GMAC properties corresponding to the |DataWriters| in the
+This is done by setting the DDS\:Crypto\:AES-GCM-GMAC properties (|DataWriterQos::properties-api|) corresponding to the DataWriters in the |DataWriterQos|.
-|DataWriterQos|.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |